AdobeDocs/commerce-admin.en/help/b2b/account-company-create.md

       The comments are visible only from the Admin.

    ![Account Information](./assets/company-create-account-information-admin.png){width="700" zoomable="yes"}

+1. On initial company creation, the _[!UICONTROL Company Hierarchy]_ grid is empty when you expand it. see [Company Management](manage-companies.md) for more information.

 1. In the _[!UICONTROL Legal Address]_ section, complete these required fields: